 Two groups of students also visited Worcester University where they learnt about University life, took part in problem- solving workshops and attended multimedia lectures.

 Leasowes High School students engaged so well, and made such a good impression that the school was presented with an award from both Halesowen College and Worcester University.
-The award was received by Jacob Bannister pictured left.

 Co-operation with Halesowen College has developed further and has enabled Year 8 students to attend a Dance Festival.
 In addition further opportunities are being explored both with Halesowen College and Birmingham University.